noahsug/card-auto-battler/README.md

 Polish TODO:

 1. save progress via local storage
+2. rewind animation (show character coming back to life, health going to full, then jump to card select)
-2. queue activations (e.g. relics, effects) one at a time so it's more clear what's happening, and highlight the relic/status effect that triggered it
+3. queue activations (e.g. relics, effects) one at a time so it's more clear what's happening, and highlight the relic/status effect that triggered it
-3. attack animation which triggers on each hit of the card
+4. attack animation which triggers on each hit of the card
-4. clicking a card zooms in on it and displays what each keyword does
+5. clicking a card zooms in on it and displays what each keyword does
-5. loading screen
+6. loading screen
-6. add progress view? (e.g. fight -> card -> fight -> card -> relic -> etc -> boss)
+7. add progress view? (e.g. fight -> card -> fight -> card -> relic -> etc -> boss)
-7. add achievements
+8. add achievements
-8. add offline app download option (see Slay the Web)
+9. add offline app download option (see Slay the Web)

 Maybe TODO: